biocatiit/website/content/pages/about_detectors.rst

     used in combination with other detectors to provide high spatial resolution in selected parts of a pattern.

-BioCAT is in the process of aquiring the following detector, we expect it to be available in early 2019:
+BioCAT is in the process of acquiring the following detector, we expect it to be available in early 2019:

 *   **EIGER X 500K** - A detector with 1030 x 514 75 µm pixels and a 77.2 x